TonyVallad/MSZP/readme.md

 ### ASAP
 - Fix default parameters display when creating a BMP from explorer.
 - Add info on screen when creating BMP from explorer.
+(Julia)
-- Add info on options when creating a BMP from explorer.
+- Add info on options when creating a BMP from explorer. (color settings, resolution...)
 - Complete controls page.
 - Add a preview button based on color profile.
 - Fix video creation.
+(Julia)
 - Add 'Elapsed time' to video creation.
-- Add a video mode menu.
+- Add a video mode menu. (might not be necesarry)
 - Make it possible to continue video creation by openning log file.
-- Make a color palette based on default but offset a little bit.
+- Add an offset option for palette system in color-settings.txt.
 - Add option to change C coordinates step on Julia explorer. (now fixed to 0.02)
 - Create different display profiles for 'BMP Creation' function. (right now using 'stealth modes')